FERPA Detail

 Following the hearing, in the event the student is not satisfied with the outcome, the student will be given an opportunity to submit an explanatory statement for inclusion with the disputed educational record.

-Who is consider a school official?
+Who is considered a school official?

 The Institutions disclose education records without a student’s prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.